In 2005, the American Cancer Society formed Smoke Free Ohio, a

 Ohio Senate District 21, Shirley Smith (D-Cleveland).
 Ranking Minority Member of Health, Human Services and Aging Committee.

-Ohio Senate District 22, Ron Amstutz (R-Wooster)
+Ohio Senate District 22, Ron Amstutz (R-Wooster).
+Bob Gibbs (R)

 Ohio Senate District 23, Dale Miller (D).
 Member of Health, Human Services and Aging Committee.